bhdouglass/bhdouglass-com/src/content/blog/astro-2-0-release.md

 ---

 Astro 2.0 was [released on January 24th](https://astro.build/blog/astro-2/).
-Astro is an up and coming framework that powers [this blog](/blog/built-with-astro/) and many other content-focused sites.
-It is crazy fast framework that allows you to use your favorite frameworks while also shipping lest JavaScript to the user.
+Astro is an up-and-coming framework that powers [this blog](/blog/built-with-astro/) and many other content-focused sites.
+It is a crazy fast framework that allows you to use your favorite frameworks while also shipping less JavaScript to the user.

 The 2.0 release comes only months after their [1.0 release](/blog/astro-1-0-release/).
 The [Astro team](https://astro.build/) has been hard at work with several new features